The Fort St John campus JOHSC is comprised of the following people:

-Co-chairs - Kathy Handley and Christopher Parrett.
-The remainder of the committee is comprised of Sheryl Wilmot, Ryan Bruvold, Verna Amos, Jeanette Landry, Betty Powers and Doug Haycock currently comprise the rest of the committee.
-Any safety concerns or issues on the Fort St. John campus should be brought forward to any one or all of members of the committee for review.
-The committee will then make recommendations to the College for the resolution of the issue brought before them.
+Co-Chairs – Kathy Handley and Tennille Penner.
+The remainder of the committee is comprised of Jeanette Landry, Betty Powers, Robert McAleney, Gary Farquharson, Ryan Tutt and Christopher Parrett as of September 1, 2016.
+Any safety concerns or issues on the Fort St. John campus should be brought forward to any one or all of the members of the committee to review.
+The committee will make recommendations to the College for the resolution of the issues brought before them as necessary.

 Fort St. John JOHSC Terms of Reference

-Northern Lights College is committed to ensuring there is a healthy, safe, working and learning environment at the College’s worksites.
-Therefore the College will:
+Northern Lights College is committed to ensuring there is a healthy and safe working and learning environment.
+The College will:

-Remain steadfast in the belief that nothing will impede the maintenance of a safe and healthy environment for all the employees and general public, by meeting or exceeding any current health and safety regulations or legislation.
+- Remain steadfast in the belief that nothing will impede the maintenance of a safe and healthy environment for all the employees, students, and community users, by meeting or exceeding any current health and safety regulations or legislation.

-Be committed to implementing up to date health and safety practices and vigilant in researching new health and safety practices, and to maintain a leadership role within the community.
+- Implement up-to-date health and safety practices and research new health and safety practices, to maintain a leadership role within the community.

 The Role of the Committee: